The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Observations

 GAPlanetS data were taken in the VisAO camera's Simultaneous Differential Imaging (SDI) mode.
 The MagAO wavefront sensor, like the VisAO camera, operates in visible light.
-For all GAPlanetS observations a 50/50 beamsplitter was used to send half of the incoming light to the wavefront sensor and half to the VisAO science camera.
+For all GAPlanetS observations, a 50/50 beamsplitter was used to send half of the incoming light to the wavefront sensor and half to the VisAO science camera.
 In SDI mode, a Wollaston prism is used to further split the VisAO science beam into two equal components.
-One Wollaston beam is passed through a narrowband filter centered on the H$\alpha$ emission line ($\lambda_{central}$=656nm, $\Delta\lambda$=6nm) and the other beam is passed through a narrowband continuum filter centered nearby at a wavelength of 642nm ($\Delta\lambda$=6nm).
+One Wollaston beam is passed through a narrowband filter centered on the H$\alpha$ emission line ($\lambda_{\rm{central}}$=656nm, $\Delta\lambda$=6nm) and the other beam is passed through a narrowband continuum filter centered nearby at a wavelength of 642nm ($\Delta\lambda$=6nm).
 The dark-subtracted, flat-fielded 1024 x 1024 pixel images are therefore split into two 1024 x 512 ``channels", representing the images of the star at H$\alpha$ and the continuum.
-The proximity of these filters in wavelength and the short non-common path makes the PSFs of the two channels extremely similar, with a few caveats, outlined in Section \ref{sec:SDI}.
+The proximity of these filters in wavelength and the minimal non-common path makes the PSFs of the two channels extremely similar, with a few caveats, outlined in Section \ref{sec:SDI}.

 Following the splitting of the wavelength channels, all GAPlanetS images are then registered using Fourier cross-correlation against a single representative science image selected from within the sequence.
 The reference image itself is centered via cross-correlation with a Gaussian of equivalent FWHM.
-This simple registration method was found to yield the highest average SNR for the known companion HD 142527B across many datasets.
+This simple registration method was found to yield the highest average SNR for the known companion HD~142527~B across many datasets.

 In the case of saturated images, both registration and photometry are computed relative to an optical ghost that is present at the same location in all images.
 The ghost has been found to be astrometrically stable to within 1 pixel and to have a stable brightness ratio relative to the primary star of $179.68\pm4.59$ in the H$\alpha$ filter and $196.31\pm3.56$ in the continuum filter.
-The ghost was found to have a FWHM 7\% larger than the central PSF, indicating that it is slightly out of focus because it is produced by a reflection off of the backside of the 6mm thick MagAO 50/50 beamsplitter.
+The ghost also has an FWHM 7\% larger than the central PSF, indicating that it is slightly out of focus and is likely produced by a reflection off of the backside of the 6 millimeter thick MagAO 50/50 beamsplitter.
 A full description of MagAO astrometric and ghost calibration is provided in \citet{Balmer2022}.